To Be advised

 - The course is very practical with on water navigation exercises and attendance at a slipway and engineering workshop

-- On the last Friday we complete an on water practical voyage around several islands completing a night return and all the required drills.
-If you are deemed not meeting the assessment criteria you will need to obtain either more practical experience or theory knowledge which could take extra time.
+- If you are deemed not meeting the assessment criteria you will need to obtain either more practical experience or theory knowledge which could take extra time.
 There is no guarantee of being deemed competent or receiving a certificate after 3 weeks

 - Grab a copy of Gandy’s Australian Boating manual and look through it in detail.